i2y/mcpizer/README.md

 MCPizer lets your AI assistant (Claude, VS Code, etc.) call any REST API or gRPC service by automatically converting their schemas into MCP (Model Context Protocol) tools.

+**New in v0.2.0:**
+- 🚀 GitHub integration - fetch schemas directly with `github://` URLs
+- 📄 .proto file support - use gRPC without reflection enabled
+- 🔐 Private repo support - automatic authentication via `gh` CLI

 ## What is MCPizer?

 MCPizer is a server that:
-- **Auto-discovers** API schemas from your services (OpenAPI/Swagger, gRPC reflection)
+- **Auto-discovers** API schemas from your services (OpenAPI/Swagger, gRPC reflection, .proto files)
 - **Converts** them into tools your AI can use
 - **Handles** all the API calls with proper types and error handling

-Works with any framework that exposes OpenAPI schemas (FastAPI, Spring Boot, Express, etc.) or gRPC services with reflection enabled.
+Works with any framework that exposes OpenAPI schemas (FastAPI, Spring Boot, Express, etc.) or gRPC services (with reflection or .proto files).
 No code changes needed in your APIs - just point MCPizer at them!

 ## How it Works